Admissions

 Apply to the Interdisciplinary Program in Neuroscience by submitting an online application through the Georgetown Graduate School of Arts & Sciences portal.

 Our graduate program is devoted to providing a supportive environment for a diverse and competitive student community.
 We are happy to guide you through the application process and answer your questions about research, opportunities, student life and more.
-We invite you to take the virtual tour of some of our facilities and contact the IPN staff to learn more about the program and application process.
+We invite you to take the virtual tour of some of our facilities, fill out our Request for Information form, review the IPN Information document, review our FAQ page, and contact the IPN staff and to learn more about the program and application process.

-If you are considering Georgetown’s PhD programs in neuroscience and psychology, we invite you to read the programs comparison.
+If you are also considering Georgetown’s PhD program in psychology, we invite you to read the programs comparison.

 Admission Timeline